Athens County Job and Family Services hosts the county's

-To ensure that all children are supported financially by both parents.
+The CSEA's mission is to ensure all children are supported financially by both parents.

 Paying child support just got a little easier

 MoneyGram is a money transfer company with 40,000 locations in the U.S. To use the service, parents need their case ID and Cause or Docket number.
 Paying through MoneyGram charges a $3.99 fee in addition to the payments.
 The company also has a mobile app that accepts payments.

 The option to use MoneyGram is only available for those who are not able to set up income withholding through their employer.
 It’s also for those wanting to make extra payments.
 By law, Child Support Enforcement Agencies (CSEAs) must garnish from the obligor's pay, when that option is available.
 (An obligor is someone who must pay child support.)

 Other payment options available when withholding is not possible include ExpertPay.com (via a bank account), e-childspay.com (via a MasterCard), Point & Pay (via Visa, Discover, American Express or MasterCard, with a small fee based on the amount of the transaction).
 Payments can also be mailed directly to Child Support Payment Central in Columbus.
 The Athens County Job and Family Services office, where the child support agency is located, no longer accepts payments.